EMC China Lab

 Update time : 2025-12-02

 The US toy market is one of the largest in the world.
 Regardless of the country of origin, all products targeting children under 12 years old are subject to the highest standards of review by the US Consumer Product Safety Commission (CPSC).
-In November 2025, the CPSC initiated a recall of approximately 64,000 plush alpaca toys solely because the eye components of the toys coULd detach, forming small parts that pose a choking hazard to children under 3 years old.
+In November 2025, the CPSC initiated a recall of approximately 64,000 plush alpaca toys solely because the eye components of the toys could detach, forming small parts that pose a choking hazard to children under 3 years old.
 Although it may seem like a minor issue with a small component, in the US, this is sufficient to trigger a mandatory recall, full product withdrawal from the market, and substantial financial losses for the brand.

 In fact, beyond the risk of small parts, US requirements for plush toys extend far further.
-Due to their unique material properties and structural characteristics, plush toys must also meet multiple compliance requirements related to mechanical safety, flammability, and cheMICal safety.
+Due to their unique material properties and structural characteristics, plush toys must also meet multiple compliance requirements related to mechanical safety, flammability, and chemical safety.
 This article will systematically analyze the regular compliance testing requirements for US plush toys by combining common structures and risk points of plush toys, helping enterprises identify risks in advance, avoid recalls, and ensure products smoothly enter the US market.

 US Plush Toy Compliance Testing Requirements(图1)